microsoft/TailwindTraders/Documents/DemoScripts/Integrating Azure Pipelines, GitHub and Azure Boards/Readme.md

 The key takeaways of the demo are:

 - Microsoft provides the only comprehensive DevOps solution that spans from development to project management to deployment to operations.
-- It doesn't matter what technologies of processes you're using---even setting up a Node.js solution on GitHub to deploy to a Linux container that connects to a Cosmos DB is a seamless, straightforward experience.
+- It doesn't matter what technologies or processes you're using- even setting up a Node.js solution on GitHub to deploy to a Linux container that connects to a Cosmos DB is a seamless, straightforward experience.
 - Azure offers a practical approach to automation at every step of the DevOps lifecycle that enables companies to focus their efforts on creating business value.

 ## Before you begin